 This notion is a key factor in understanding how some early Christians came to believe that December 25th is the date of Christ's birth.
 The early Christians applied this idea to Jesus, so that March 25th and April 6th were not only the supposed dates of Christ's death, but of his conception or birth as well.
 There is some fleeting evidence that at least some first- and second-century Christians thought of March 25th or April 6th as the date of Christ's birth, but rather quickly the assignment of March 25th as the date of Christ's conception prevailed. … Add nine months to March 25th and you get December 25th; add it to April 6th and you get January 6th.
 December 25th is Christmas, and January 6th is Epiphany.

 Thus is it no accident or irritation that the Annunciation often falls during Lent—or even Holy Week.
 Originally, that was part of the point.
 As Augustine wrote, "He is believed to have been conceived on the 25th of March, upon which day also He suffered."
-(Biblical Archaeology Review's article on this point is also worth reading.)

 As the centuries went on, Annunciation became more associated with Mary than with the Incarnate Christ.
 By 656, the tenth council of Toledo,for example, called it "the festival of the Mother of God."
 But discussion of the unborn Jesus continued.